Open Records Policy

 - Notify the requestor of the referral to the Attorney General; and

-Failure to request an Attorney General opinion and notify the requestor within ten (10) business days will result in a presumption that the information is open unless there is a compelling reason to withhold it.
+Failure to request an Attorney General Letter Decision and notify the requestor within 10 business days will result in a presumption that the information is open unless there is a compelling reason to withhold it.

 Requestors may send a letter to the Attorney General arguing for release, and may review arguments made by the governmental body.
 If the arguments disclose the requested information, the requestor may obtain a redacted copy.

-The Attorney General must issue a decision no later than the 45th working day from the day after the attorney general received the request for a decision.
-The Attorney General may request an additional ten (10) working day extension.
+The Attorney General must issue a decision no later than the 45th working day from the day after the Attorney General received the request for a decision.
+The Attorney General may request an additional 10 working day extension.

 Governmental bodies may not ask the Attorney General to "reconsider" an opinion.

 C. To request information from this governmental body, please contact the Public Information Coordinator